wbyoung/azul/docs/source/guides/relations.md

 `hasMany` accepts the following options:

 - `inverse` The name of the inverse relationship.
+The default is to determine the inverse from the model name.
+The above example would have an inverse of `author`.
 - `primaryKey` The name of the primary key in the relationship.
+This defaults to `pk`.
 - `foreignKey` The name of the foreign key in the relationship.
+This defaults to the foreign key defined on the inverse relationship or `<inverse>Id` if no inverse is defined.
+The above example would have a default of `authorId`.
 - `through` Specify the name of a relationship through which this collection is accessed.
 - `source` When using `through` this is the name of the relationship on the